 Roman Austin Personal Injury Lawyers has been representing Clearwater accident victims since 1996 with more than 75 years of combined legal experience.
-Contact our personal injury law firm today to schedule a free consultation with a Clearwater premises liability lawyer who can help.
+We handle all types of personal injury claims, including Clearwater brain injuries, catastrophic injuries, negligent security, Clearwater construction accidents, pedestrian accidents, and more.

 How Roman Austin Personal Injury Lawyers Can Help with a Clearwater Premises Liability Claim

 When you are injured on someone else’s property due to their negligence, you may expect them to step up and accept responsibility for the harm they have caused.

 Unfortunately, that rarely happens.
 Instead, you may be facing an uphill legal battle against a well-funded insurance company that denies responsibility, downplays your injuries, or even blames you.

 A personal injury lawyer in Clearwater can be an invaluable asset in seeking the fair compensation you deserve.
 Your lawyer will investigate your accident, consult with experts, and gather crucial evidence to show not only why your accident happened but the extent of the harm you suffered.